Andrew Manzie: Melbourne Football Club

 Manzie joined fellow VFL club Melbourne for the 1912 season, taking over from G. W. Lamb, the same year that William C. McClelland became president of the club.
 McClelland and Manzie set about rebuilding the Melbourne side, which had been performing poorly over the previous few seasons, a task that was made more difficult when Melbourne was forced to withdraw from the VFL from 1916 to 1918 due to World War I. Many Melbourne players died in the war and Manzie was once again forced to rebuild.
-Although Melbourne did not play finals again until 1925, Manzie's work paid off when Melbourne their second VFL premiership in 1926.
+Although Melbourne did not play finals again until 1925, Manzie's work paid off when Melbourne won their second VFL premiership in 1926.
 He retired from his role as secretary in 1931, after 20 years in the job, having for many years been known by his nickname "the Old Sec".
 He was succeeded by Charlie Streeter.
 For his contributions to the club, Manzie was made a life member.
 He remained a passionate supporter of the Demons until his death.